Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBSolid regional connectivity, positioned between major East Coast fiber routes.
+Global Connectivity GradeBSolid regional connectivity with access to major East Coast fiber routes.

-Direct Cloud On-Ramps0 – as of September 2025Access is via network extensions to hubs like Ashburn, VA.
+Direct Cloud On-Ramps0 – as of September 2025Access is via private network extensions to primary hubs in Ashburn and New Jersey.

-Tax IncentivesYesState-level sales and use tax exemptions are available for data center equipment.
+Tax IncentivesYesSales and use tax exemption is available for computer data center equipment.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct, in-market public cloud on-ramps.
-Secure, private connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established via dedicated circuits to primary interconnection hubs like Ashburn, VA.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Central Pennsylvania.
+Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are established through private connectivity to network hubs in Ashburn, VA, and the New York/New Jersey metro area.

-Bare Metal: Bare metal server options are available from providers in the region.
-These services are well-suited for workloads requiring dedicated physical hardware, with providers like ColoCrossing offering solutions in this market.
+Bare Metal: Bare metal server solutions are available from providers in the region.
+Companies like ColoCrossing offer dedicated compute resources for workloads requiring direct hardware access.

 Power Analysis

-Average Cost Of Power: Industrial electricity rates typically range from $0.08 to $0.10 per kWh as of September 2025.
-This competitive pricing structure can substantially lower total operational costs for power-intensive deployments.
+Average Cost Of Power: Industrial electricity rates typically range from $0.07 to $0.09/kWh, as of September 2025.
+This competitive pricing, combined with a grid powered heavily by natural gas and nuclear, offers predictable operational expenses for high-density deployments.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Pennsylvania offers a specific sales and use tax exemption on computer data center equipment.
-This program directly reduces the capital expenditure required for building out or refreshing infrastructure, providing a significant financial benefit.
+Tax Advantage For Data Centers: Pennsylvania offers a specific sales and use tax exemption for equipment used in data centers.
+This program significantly lowers the capital cost of deploying or upgrading servers, storage, and networking hardware, directly improving the return on investment.

 Natural Disaster Risk

-Central Pennsylvania has a High natural disaster risk profile, with a FEMA National Risk Index score of 84.00 as of September 2025.
-The risks are almost entirely weather-related, with the region being well-insulated from major seismic or coastal events.
+Central Pennsylvania has a High natural disaster risk profile, with a Federal Emergency Management Agency (FEMA) National Risk Index score of 84.0 out of 100, as of September 2025.
+While free from major seismic or coastal threats, the region is exposed to significant weather-related events.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business